mrpull/ansible-lab/docs/ansible-lab/docs/lab-2/lab-2.md

     - socat
 ```

-* The next play uses the [lineinfile](https://docs.ansible.com/ansible/latest/modules/lineinfile_module.html).  `lineinfile` ensures a particular line is in a file, or replace an existing line using a regular expression.
-This is primarily useful when you want to change a single line in a file only.
-The `template` module is preferable in cases where control of the contents of the entire file is important.
-The logic is "find a line that starts with ENABLED" and replace it with "ENABLED=1".
+* The next play uses the [lineinfile](https://docs.ansible.com/ansible/latest/modules/lineinfile_module.html) module.  `lineinfile` ensures a particular line is in a file, or replace an existing line using a regular expression.
+This is primarily useful when you only want to change a single line in a file.
+The logic here is "find a line that starts with ENABLED" and replace it with "ENABLED=1".  _The `template` module is preferable in cases where control of the contents of the entire file is important._
-*

 ```yaml
   - name: enable haproxy